Marte’s game-winning HR in 11th pushes A’s past Rangers 4-1

 OAKLAND, Calif.
 (AP) — Starling Marte hit a three-run home run in the bottom of the 11th inning, lifting the Oakland Athletics past the Texas Rangers 4-1 on Friday night.

-Tony Kemp made the last out of the 10th and began the 11th inning at second base.
+Tony Kemp made the last out of the 10th and began the 11th at second base.
 After Mark Canha was hit by a pitch, Marte lined a 3-1 pitch from Jimmy Herget (0-1) over the left field fence.
 It was Oakland’s fourth hit of the game.

+“I was honestly thinking trying to hit the ball up the middle, trying to hit it to the left of the second baseman,” Marte said through an interpreter.
+“Luckily I got that slider and I was able to adjust to it and hit a homer.”

 It’s the A’s second straight walk-off win and their 10th overall, tying Colorado for most in the majors.